 - Specialized training

-- To Help Protect Against Negligent Hiring Claims
+1. To Help Protect Against Negligent Hiring Claims

-- Falsification of Degree and/or Credentials
+3. Falsification of Credentials and/or Degrees

 With education verification, employers can weed out diploma mills, bogus academic degrees, and desperate individuals seeking to puff up their resumes with outright false information.